gmlewis/bible-codes/TheLittleBook.md

 Because the Order of Melchizedek is an order of Kings for the righteous rule of my creation.
 Because the Order of Melchizedek is an order for Prophets who speak and teach the history, ways, and future of Yahweh’s plans of perfection given in the face of Jesus the Christ.

-I AM YHVH, even the Great I AM and I have sent these Words by my messenger and servant and by my messenger and servant have these Words been sent.
+I AM YHVH, even the Great I AM and I have sent these Words by my messenger and servant and by my messenger and servant have these Words been sent.
 Of a truth, to my Messenger and servant who serves under Christ Jesus his eternal Lord by way of the spirit of prophecy has Yahweh and Christ Jesus revealed to our messenger and servant The Everlasting Gospel for the obedience and salvation of all these Words are sent.
 And the Words of The Everlasting Gospel will find the eyes ears, and hearts of all to whom they are sent.
-I AM YHVH, even he who has created, made and sent my only begotten Son, Yeshua HaMashiach who is Jesus the Messiah for the salvation of all who are born of Adam and accept full redemption should those who are called answer their savior when he calls.
+I AM YHVH, even he who has created, made and sent my only begotten Son, Yeshua HaMashiach who is Jesus the Messiah for the salvation of all who are born of Adam and accept full redemption should those who are called answer their savior when he calls.
 Therefore, understand that it is I, YHVH, the Great I AM who reveals Jesus the Nazarene to the lost, even so that their Chief Shepherd may find and recover all of my lost sheep into my barns of safety and refuge eternally and forevermore.
-I AM YHVH, even he who divided the eternal priesthood of Melchizedek into three separate and distinct offices of King, Priest, and Prophet under Jacob in his times.
+I AM YHVH, even he who divided the eternal priesthood of Melchizedek into three separate and distinct offices of King, Priest, and Prophet under Jacob in his times.
-I AM YHVH, even he who has restored the eternal Priesthood of Melchizedek in Christ Jesus, of whom it is written: For it is evident, that your Lord sprung out of Judah, concerning the which tribe Moses spake nothing, touching the Priesthood.
+I AM YHVH, even he who has restored the eternal Priesthood of Melchizedek in Christ Jesus, of whom it is written: For it is evident, that your Lord sprung out of Judah, concerning the which tribe Moses spake nothing, touching the Priesthood.
 And it is yet a more evident thing, because that after the similitude of Melchizedek, there is risen up another Priest, which is not made priest after the Law of the carnal commandment of old, but after the power of the endless life.
 For he testifies thus, You are a Priest for ever, after the order of Melchizedek.

 For the commandment that went before, is disanulled, because of the weakness thereof, and unprofitableness.
 For the Law made nothing perfect, but the bringing in of a better hope made perfect, whereby we draw near to Yahweh.
 And for as much as it is not without an oath (for these are made Priests without an oath: But this is made with an oath by him that said to him, Yahweh has sworn, and will not repent, You are a Priest for ever, after the order of Melchizedek) By so much is Jesus made a surety of a better Testament.
 And among them many were made Priests, because they could not continue, by the reason of their death.